daimoc/jitsi-meet-rest-turn-credentials/README.md

+# Warning
+Don't use the current version since the HTTP request to rest turn service is not done asynchronously.

 # Motivation
 This project is made to provide configuration files for running a Jitsi Meet server with REST API For Access To TURN Services like described in this [draft](https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00).